muskanxtech/R-for-Biostatistics/data/README.md

 # Data

-This folder contains datasets used in this repository.
+This folder contains datasets used by the R scripts in this repository.

-## Structure
+Current datasets:

-- raw_data/
+- coin_toss_experiment_MSc15_BDB3_2025.csv
-- processed_data/
+- SOCR_height_weight_data.csv